 - Classes

 - Curriculum

 - Teaching strategies/methods

 - Academic expectations

 - Behavioral expectations

 - Assessments

-- · Teacher understanding of content area
+- Teacher understanding of content area

 - What do you notice about the curriculum at this school?
 What instructional strategies do you observe?
-In what ways were these responsive to students? - How important is it for teachers to have depth of content knowledge? - What academic expectations do you notice?
-What kinds of expectations are developmentally and culturally responsive? - How could you leverage students' curiosity to design engaging curriculum for classes? - To what extent were learning opportunities differentiated or personalized? - How do teachers support Huck's academic journey through the math curriculum? - How might you design lessons and units that connect to and build on the cultures and identities of students? - In what ways do teachers in the film make use of young adolescents' needs for socialization to support student learning? - What forms of assessment and evaluation do you notice?
+In what ways were these responsive to students? - How would you describe your teaching approach to someone who has never seen you teach? - How important is it for teachers to have depth of content knowledge? - What academic expectations do you notice?
+What kinds of expectations are developmentally and culturally responsive?
+In what ways are your own expectations of students developmentally and culturally responsive? - How could you leverage students' curiosity to design engaging curriculum for classes?

+- To what extent were learning opportunities differentiated or personalized? - How do teachers support Huck's academic journey through the math curriculum? - How might you design lessons and units that connect to and build on the cultures and identities of students? - In what ways do teachers in the film make use of young adolescents' needs for socialization to support student learning?
+How does your school make use of their need for socialization to support student learning? - What forms of assessment and evaluation do you notice?